zcxy-opt/Anonymous_ICLR/README.md

 * get_data.jl - get the data partitioned to each node.

+* route.jl - obtain the leaf node parameters and errors

 ### Processed Dataset Files - new_data/
 All small datasets (59 in total) are available in the folder.
 In the paper, we select 51 datasets from these 59 datasets because some algorithms fail to complete within the time limit.